 Dogs are allowed in most state campgrounds (except for those designated as "environmental").
 They must be kept on a leash no longer than six feet at all times.
 Except for service animals, pets are not allowed in park buildings, on trails (unless specifically designated), or on most beaches.

 Most of the county's private campgrounds allow dogs (be sure to double-check and ask questions before booking, in case the situation changes).

 Here's a look at what's in store for Fido at a few of Sonoma County's campgrounds:

 Cloverdale Wine Country KOA Camping Resort welcomes most dogs, but insurance restrictions prevent them from accepting doberman, rottweiler or pit bull breeds or mixes.
 All pets must be on a leash, maximum six feet.

-Ocean Cove Campground allows dogs to stay overnight for a $2 nightly charge.
+Ocean Cove Campground allows dogs to stay overnight for a small nightly charge.
 When not in the tent or vehicle, they must be on leash at all times.

-Casini Ranch Family Campground, along the Russian River, allows dogs for $1 per day.
-Pets cannot be left unattended, must be leashed, and must stay in the RV or tent at night.
+Casini Ranch Family Campground, along the Russian River, allows dogs for $2 per day, and offers two fenced dog areas for off-leash fun.
+Pets cannot be left unattended at any time, must be leashed (except in the dog park areas), and must stay in the RV or tent at night.

-Porto Bodega Marina & RV Park allows dogs on a leash.
+Porto Bodega RV Park allows dogs on a leash.